-The reason for writing this eHandBook is to provide a short easy to read introduction to licensing measurement and licensing monitoring systems for researchers and administrators, and for regulatory scientists and policymakers.
-It is not intended to be a comprehensive, in-depth analysis of licensing measurement.
+The reason for writing this eHandBook is to provide a short easy to read introduction to regulatory compliance, licensing measurement and monitoring systems for licensing researchers and administrators, and for regulatory scientists and policymakers.
+It is not intended to be a comprehensive, indepth analysis of regulatory compliance and licensing measurement.
 This eHandBook provides only a basic introduction to licensing measurement.
 For those readers who are interested in doing a deeper dive into licensing measurement, I recommend NARA's - National Association for Regulatory Administration's Licensing Curriculum and their online courses offered through the University of Southern Maine.

 This eHandBook will provide the basics to get the interested learner pointed in the direction of learning more about the topic.
-As one will see licensing measurement has its challenges and idiosyncrasies which will need to be addressed by researchers and scientists.
+As one will see regulatory compliance and licensing measurement has its challenges and idiosyncrasies which will need to be addressed by researchers and scientists.
 When I started this journey 50 years ago, I was somewhat taken aback by the different data distributions I encountered in regulatory science.
 Back then, regulatory science was not well formulated and program monitoring related to licensing was more qualitative (case notes) rather than quantitative.
 But I got really interested in public policy and macro-systems which seemed to have more and more impact on children and their families.
 This was the beginning of governmental rule promulgation, and it was an exciting time to be on the cusp of this new research area.